Subscribe to the Quilt Blocks Digest newsletter for updates, special offers & exclusive content!

 This star quilt block is known as the Eight Point Star or Square and Points.
 We can clearly see why!

 Quilters love star blocks!
 But, they can be tricky for beginners.
-Getting crisp points is not always easy.
+Getting crisp points is sometimes difficult.

 However, the way that this star block is constructed solves most of that.
 It's made with squares, not diamonds - a favorite among some experienced quilters.